Stonly is a decent platform for user and employee education and/or creating knowledge bases that users can engage with.

 And all of this is topped with an Analytics feature that helps you track the performance of your creations.

-UserGuiding also provides built-in NPS and customer satisfaction surveys so that you can collect and store all the data you need in one tool.
+UserGuiding also provides various kinds of in-app surveys, including NPS so that you can track and communicate with your end-users more easily and effortlessly, all in one tool.

 UserGuiding has a free trial and 3 relatively affordable paid plans: